bbauska/LFS170x/readme.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center" width="100%">
 <img src="/images/image-step-3.webp?raw=true"
-	alt="Step 3: The recipient uses the public key with the private keys to decrypt the message" width="50%" />
+	alt="Step 3: The recipient uses the public key with the private keys to decrypt the message." width="50%" />
 </p>
 &nbsp;